Ahmad-Alsaleh/Password-Manager-CLI/README.md

 ### Notation

 * Square brackets `[VALUE]`: what in between is optional.
 * Angular brackets `<VALUE>`: this is a placeholder.
-That is, it must be replaced by a value.
+That is, a value must replace it.

 ### General use case